 - Offer a contradiction – If your partner is saying they feel like a terrible parent or a failure at work, and you know it's not true, it's good to tell them so.
 You may not want to do it when they're in the midst of tears, as when they need is a shoulder to cry on.
 But if they're finding it hard to get to their feelings, they may need a glimmer or hope, to know things aren't so bad, so they can kick start their healing process.
 So tell them that they're a fantastic mum, or great at their job. etc. And say it genuinely, when the timing's right, rather than as a reflex reply.

 - Help Your Partner Laugh- Once you tap into your natural ability to listen you may notice moments when you say something that makes your partner laugh.
 Laugh along with them, and perhaps say more on similar lines to keep the giggles flowing.
 This is really just like playlistening for adults, and is all part of the healing process.

 - Listen if they cry.
 When our partner cries, we just need to be there and listen.
 We can offer real (or virtual!) hugs.
 We can offer a few empathetic words, but we don't need to say much.
 Just our presence and our listening lets our partner know that they have a safe place for their feelings, and then they can begin to heal.

-To learn more about the skills of listening that we use in listening partnerships, Hand in Hand parenting have a listening partnerships booklet, and a self-guided study course, with videos, reading materials and everything you need to know to be a good listener.
+To learn more about the skills of listening that we use in listening partnerships, Hand in Hand parenting has a listening partnerships booklet, and a self-guided study course, with videos, reading materials, and everything you need to know to be a good listener.